TrimBiggs/calico-ubuntu-vagrant/README.md

     docker exec workload-A ping -c srvC

-To see the list of networks use
+To see the list of networks, use

     docker network ls